tommitah/graphics-course/README.md

 ./binary
 ```
 # shaders
-NOTE about shaders:
+NOTE about filepaths:
-The LoadShaders function takes two paths: these are relative paths from
+The functions that take filepaths as arguments should always be a path RELATIVE to the
-the build directory, not the file the function is ran from.
+binary, not necessarily the directory where the function is ran from!
+With the build directory this would mean for example: LoadShaders("../shader");